 Robert Pattinson, Kristen Stewart: Edward and Bella in a romantic scene in The Twilight Saga: Eclipse

 Bella (Kristen Stewart) and Edward (Robert Pattinson) in another romantic, beautiful screenshot from David Slade’s The Twilight Saga: Eclipse.
 Javier Aguirresarobe is the film’s accomplished cinematographer.
 Both the indoor and the outdoor scenes found in the Eclipse trailers are beautifully arty.

-Eclipse‘s predecessor, The Twilight Saga: New Moon broke opening-day box office records in North America, earning more than $72 million in the U.S. and Canada in fall 2009.
+Eclipse‘s predecessor, The Twilight Saga: New Moon broke the opening-day box office record in North America, earning more than $72 million in the U.S. and Canada in fall 2009.
 Don’t be too surprised if Eclipse beats that record.
-In fact, don’t be too surprised if Eclipse beats The Dark Knight‘s record (about $158m) for best debut weekend ever in North America.
+In fact, don’t be too surprised if Eclipse beats The Dark Knight’s record (about $158 million) for best debut weekend ever in North America.

 Those figures haven’t been adjusted for inflation.
 But as has been pointed out elsewhere at Alt Film Guide, movies in the past didn’t open at 2,000, 3,000 or 4,000 locations like in the last couple of decades.
 So, of course movies released in the last decade or so will have a much better chance of reaching the widest possible audience right away – if they don’t, they disappear rather quickly, especially now that the DVD/VOD route has been shortened.